-Jay Wurts, B.S., M.B.A., has written, coauthored, and developed dozens of books, both fiction and nonfiction, and worked with publishers large and small--as well as agents, packagers, and authors--on both coasts.
-His books have been widely reviewed (once on the cover of the Sunday New York Times Book Review) and won several awards.
+Jay Wurts, B.S., M.B.A. has written, coauthored, and developed dozens of books, both fiction and nonfiction, and worked with publishers large and small--as well as agents, packagers, and authors--on both coasts.
+His books have been widely reviewed (including the cover of the Sunday New York Times Book Review) and won numerous awards.
 They have been translated into eleven foreign languages and adapted for Hollywood and TV.
-He has published magazine articles, book and performing arts reviews, and appeared before various writers’ groups and on PBS and cable television.
-He has written widely in the fields of corporate communications, medicine & health, business development, organizational behavior, minority business issues, and has taught at several Bay Area colleges.
-He served as a USAF pilot during the Vietnam era and was a flight test/project engineer for Rockwell International.
-A freelance writer and editor since 1977, he has helped numerous aspiring authors toward representation and publication.
-As a communications consultant, he has assisted health care, telecommunications, finance, and insurance providers to higher productivity and improved business-to-business and customer/investor outreach.
+He has published magazine articles, book and performing arts reviews, and appeared before various writers' groups and on PBS and cable television.
+He has written widely in the fields of corporate communications, medicine & health, business management and minority/women-owned business issues, and taught at several Bay Area colleges and universities.
+He served as a USAF pilot during the Vietnam-era and was a flight test/project engineer and test pilot for Rockwell International.
+As a freelance writer and editor, he has helped numerous aspiring authors toward representation and publication.

 Media, Panels, and Workshops: